mdda/deep-learning-workshop/submission.md

+Deep Learning is a hot topic, but has a steep initial learning curve.
+To ease the pain, a pre-configured virtual machine will be handed out, so that participants can run it on their own laptops using cross-platform open-source VirtualBox.
+In order to get the most out of the talk, participants should install VirtualBox on their laptops beforehand.

+The workshop will start from the very basics (with a little mathematics), and quickly progress to getting hands-on with open source software including the training of deep networks on simple problems.

+This will be followed by a more in-depth portion, using a pre-built Virtual Machine, run within VirtualBox (which participants should have installed on their laptops *before the workshop*).
+This section includes an introduction to Deep Reinforcement Learning : Specifically training a deep neural network to play 'Bubble Breaker' using 'Q-learning', similar in principle to Google's AlphaGo.

+While parts of this are very technical, the subject can be appreciated at different levels - and the models (inside the Virtual Machine) are all in Jupyter (fka iPython) notebooks, making interaction straightforward.

 Ahh - now I see what happened.

-I put in a proposal for a Workshop, then someone else changed it into a talk, and took off the notes section, approved it, and didn't notify me at all.
+I put in a proposal for a Workshop, then someone else changed it into a talk; took off the notes section; approved it; and didn't notify me at all.

-I see (from the schedule) that this is allocated 90 minutes.
-I've updated the description to emphasize that having VirtualBox pre-installed would be a huge win.
+Now I see (from the schedule) that this is allocated 90 minutes, which isn't long enough to do the content in the original Abstract.

+So I've updated the abstract to reflect what will actually be talked about, and added to the description to emphasize how important having VirtualBox pre-installed is.

+See you on Thursday!